kassem2004/Kali-Linux-journey/README.md

    sudo chattr +i /etc/resolv.conf
 ```
 This just removes the immutability of the resolv.conf file, then opens the nano text editor for me to change the DNS servers being used, then adds the immutability again.

+2. VPN,
+     I added a VPN by downloading a VPN book from OpenVPN, then used this to activate it:
+     ```
+     sudo openvpn --config vpnbook-de220-tcp443.ovpn
+     ```
+     I then went to check my local IP using ``` ifconfig ``` and also checked that my public IP has changed by using ``` curl ifconfig.me ``` where ifconfig.me is a web-          service that returns your public IP that is being shown to the internet.
+Also learnt about the ```unzip``` command used for .zip files.